Happy Giving Tuesday!

 The average American will spend one-third of their lives (over 90,000 hours!) at work.
 That statistic underscores the central role that work plays in our lives.

-However, recent research out of the Personality and Social Psychology Review shows that people who feel more camaraderie with their work colleagues and more connection to the company itself, have significantly greater health and happiness than their peers–not just at work, but overall in life.
+However, research shows people who feel more camaraderie with work colleagues have significantly greater health and happiness than their peers.
+These benefits extend not only to work, but overall in life.

 The research is abundantly clear:

-1. Adults who are more socially connected are healthier and live longer than their more isolated peers.
+1. Socially connected adults are healthier and live longer than their more isolated peers.

 In the longest study ever conducted on adult development and happiness, 724 adults were tracked for 75+ years, producing tens of thousands pages of information and one resounding takeaway: Good relationships keep us happier and healthier.